Missouri III (BB-63)

 (BB-63: displacement 45,000; length 887'3"; beam 108'2"; draft 28'11"; speed 33 knots; complement 1,921; armament 9 16-inch, 20 5-inch, 80 40 millimeter, 49 20 millimeter; class Iowa)

-The third Missouri (BB-63) was laid down on 6 January 1941 by the New York Navy Yard; launched on 29 January 1944; sponsored by Miss Margaret Truman, daughter of then-Senator from Missouri, Harry S Truman; and commissioned on 11 June 1944, Capt.
+The third Missouri (BB-63) was laid down on 6 January 1941 at Brooklyn, N.Y., by the New York Navy Yard; launched on 29 January 1944; sponsored by Miss Margaret Truman, daughter of then-Senator from Missouri Harry S Truman; and commissioned on 11 June 1944, Capt.
 William M. Callaghan in command.

 Missouri then steamed with the carriers to Iwo Jima where her 16-inch guns provided direct and continuous support to the invasion landings begun on 19 February 1945.
 After TF 58 returned to Ulithi on 5 March, Missouri was assigned to the Yorktown (CV-10) carrier task group.
 On 14 March Missouri departed Ulithi in the screen of the fast carriers and steamed to the Japanese mainland.
 During strikes against targets along the coast of the Inland Sea of Japan beginning on 18 March, Missouri helped splash four Japanese aircraft.